joparayno/spotify-insights-2023/README.md

   ![Screenshot 2024-11-04 at 10 17 36 PM](https://github.com/user-attachments/assets/02ad062c-3c1f-48aa-9b65-aa613fae7540)

+  > By combining all the artists in the dataset and sorting it in descending order, we can determine the top 5 most frequent artists based on the number of tracks they have.
+  > 1. Bad Bunny
+  > 2. Taylor Swift
+  > 3. The Weeknd
+  > 4. Kendrick Lamar
+  > 5. SZA

 ## Temporal Trends
 - Analyze the trends in the number of tracks released over time.
 Plot the number of tracks released per year.
   ```python